gilek/ewus/README.md

 The above code is designed to:

 1. Login the user to the eWUŚ system (the account is associated with the 15th NFZ department).
-1. Fetch the person info by NNNNNNNNNNN PESEL.
+1. Fetch information about the person with PESEL number NNNNNNNNNNN.
 1. Return the response as `\Gilek\Ewus\Response\CheckCwuResponse` object.
 1. Logout of the eWUŚ system.